 Contributions are tax-free.
 Earnings (through interest or investment) are tax-free.
 And withdrawals for eligible expenses are tax-free.
 What’s not to love about health savings accounts (HSAs)?

 What might be holding you back from participating in an HSA for the first time, or even getting more out of your HSA funds by investing them, could be a lack of understanding in these accounts.
 And you’re not alone!
 About half of all Americans feel knowledgeable about HSAs.
-In this latest blog post in our 2020 open enrollment series, we break down common HSA definitions.
+We break down common HSA definitions.

 A distribution is the term used to describe the transaction that takes place when you take funds out of your HSA to purchase an expense.
 If the expense you purchase is eligible for HSA funds, then the distribution amount is deducted from your HSA tax-free.